stefanmiodrag/neat-api/README.md

 # neat-api

-Node API using MongoDB, integrated with CircleCI and Sentry.
+Node API using MongoDB, using CircleCI for continuous integration and Sentry for logging.

 ---